KarinaTulegenova/KarinaTulegenova/README.md

   </a>
 </div>

----

-### 👩‍💻 About Me
+### About Me

-I'm a **Software Engineering student** at <b>Astana IT University</b> passionate about building user-friendly and purposeful software.
-I enjoy combining **technology, design, and psychology** to create projects that make an impact.
+I'm a 2 year student of Astana IT University.

 - 🎓 Studying **Software Engineering (2024–2027)**
 - 💼 Former **Informatics Teacher** at *Umskul* (Jul 2024 – Feb 2025)